Skip to main content

 info

-You can sort results by any primitive property, typically a text, string, number, or int property.
-When a query has a natural order (e.g. because of a near<Media> vector search), adding a sort operator will override the order.
+You can sort results by any primitive property, such as text, number, or int.
+When query results, for example, near<Media> vector search results, have a natural order, sort functions override that order.

-Weaviate's sorting implementation is built in a way that it does not lead to massive memory spikes; it does not need to load all objects to be sorted into memory completely.
-Only the property value being sorted is kept in memory.
+Weaviate's sorting implementation does not lead to massive memory spikes.
+Weaviate does not load all object properties into memory; only the property values being sorted are kept in memory.

-As of now, Weaviate does not have any data structures on disk specific to sorting, such as a column-oriented storage mechanism.
-As a result when an object should be sorted, the whole object is identified on disk and the relevant property extracted.
-This works reasonably well for small scales (100s of thousand or millions), but comes with a high cost at large lists of objects to be sorted (100s of millions, billions).
-A column-oriented storage mechanism may be introduced in the future to overcome this performance limitation.
+Weaviate does not use any sorting-specific data structures on disk.
+When objects are sorted, Weaviate identifies the object and extracts the relevant properties.
+This works reasonably well for small scales (100s of thousand or millions of objects).
+It is expensive if you sort large lists of objects (100s of millions, billions).
+In the future, Weaviate may add a column-oriented storage mechanism to overcome this performance limitation.

 false is considered smaller than true. false comes before true in ascending order and after true in descending order.